OliverOffing/sonica/README.md

-> This project is accepting logo suggestions.
+> This project has been archived.
+My new project is about using friend' and family's Android phones as seed-signing devices.

 # Sonica ⚡🔉